Individual, group, and family psychotherapy

 - Dialectical behavior therapy-informed (DBT-informed): Helps individuals develop new skills to manage painful emotions and decrease conflict in relationships

-Unless noted by the therapist, all sessions take place weekdays during regular clinic hours.
+Unless noted by the therapist, all sessions take place on weekdays during regular clinic hours.

 Need help navigating our mental health services?